Code elements of the training program

 It all starts with main()

 A SambaNova model must go through both compilation and training.
-The main() function includes the functions to perform these tasks, and also does some preparation.
+The main() function calls the functions to perform these tasks, and also does some preparation.

 Function Description See